blakeahalt/nftleague2/README.md

 To run dev mode: ./server/server.js "require("dotenv").config();" on line 12 must not be commented out.
 In the terminal `npm run dev` will concurrently run the server.js file and react-scripts.

-Once running, Sign in with Google hits a cors error (blank pop-up).
-Navigating to 'http://localhost:3000' or 'http://localhost:3001'  will prevent this error and allow you to sign in with your Google account.
+Once running, if Google throws a cors error (blank pop-up).
+Navigate to [http://localhost:3000](http://localhost:3000) which should allow you to sign in with your Google account.

 To run production mode: ./server/server.js "require("dotenv").config();" on line 12 must be commented out and the `.env` variables above must be set in whatever platform you're trying to deploy to.